 Your camera uses visible light to deliver color images during the day.
-As the available light diminishes, you can set the camera to automatically shift to night mode, in which the camera uses both visible light and near-infrared light to deliver black-and-white images.
-Since the camera uses more of the available light, it can deliver brighter, more detailed images.
+But as the visible light diminishes, color images become less bright and clear.
+If you switch to night mode when this happens, the camera uses both visible and near-infrared light to deliver bright and detailed black-and-white images instead.
+You can set the camera to switch to night mode automatically.

 - 1. Go to Video > Image > Day-night mode, and make sure that the IR-cut filter is set to Auto. - 2.
-To set the light level at which the camera will shift to night mode, move the Threshold slider toward Bright or Dark. - 3.
-To use the camera's IR light when night mode is activated, turn on Allow IR illumination and Synchronize IR illumination.
+To set at what light level you want the camera to switch to night mode, move the Threshold slider toward Bright or Dark. - 3.
+To use the built-in IR light when the camera is in night mode, turn on Allow IR illumination and Synchronize IR illumination.